Employer Obligations Under The Patient Protection And Affordable Care Act

 Provisions in the PPACA also will require employers with more that 200 FTE employees to automatically enroll employees in employer provided plans and will require all companies to provide reports on the health care coverage provided.
 Employer sponsored health care plans will also be required to conform to standards set out in the PPACA.

 As shown above, the obligations imposed on employers by the Patient Protection and Affordable Care Act and the penalties imposed for failing to comply with those obligations can vary widely depending on the specific situation of each employer.
 While this article provides some general guidelines, every business should review its own individual employment situation to develop an employee health care strategy.
-The attorneys at Allen Wellman McNew Harvey, LLP, have a broad range of experience in business and employment matters, and would be happy to consult with you as to how the provisions will affect your individual business.
+The attorneys at Allen Wellman Harvey Keyes Cooley, LLP, have a broad range of experience in business and employment matters, and would be happy to consult with you as to how the provisions will affect your individual business.